Biologists Release California Red-Legged Frog Tadpoles Into Santa Monica Mountains

 July 29, 2014

-When I was a kid, my local drainage canal ran perpendicular to the 405 freeway.
+When I was a kid, my local drainage canal ran perpendicular to the 405 freeway in Southern California.
 It was home to a variety of critters, including toads, American bullfrogs (Lithobates catesbeianus), and a huge population of African frogs (Xenopus laevis).
 I never saw a California red-legged frog (Rana aurora draytonii) in that canal.
 Now I know why, they were all but gone from Southern California when I was growing up.
 Now there is hope, at least in the Santa Monica Mountains as the California red-legged frog, a threatened species and the official state frog of the Golden State, has been reintroduced into the mountains by U.S. National Park Service biologists.

 According to the National Parks Traveler, hundreds of tadpoles were released into two undisclosed streams in the mountains with the hopes of creating a viable population of the frog, which is in decline due to pesticides, pollution, and the introduction of non-native species throughout most of its range in California.